-- the research involves no more than minimal risk to the subjects - the waiver or alteration will not adversely affect the rights and welfare of the subjects - the research could not practicably be carried out without the waiver or alteration - whenever appropriate, the subjects will be provided with additional pertinent information after participation
+- The research involves no more than minimal risk to the subjects - The waiver or alteration will not adversely affect the rights and welfare of the subjects - The research could not practicably be carried out without the waiver or alteration - Whenever appropriate, the subjects will be provided with additional pertinent information after participation

-An IRB may also waive the requirement for the investigator to obtain a signed consent form for some or all subjects if it finds either:
+An IRB may also waive the requirement for the investigator to obtain a signed consent form for some or all subjects if it finds either that:

-- that the only record linking the subject and the research would be the consent document and the principal risk would be potential harm resulting from a breach of confidentiality.
-Each subject will be asked whether the subject wants documentation linking the subject with the research, and the subject's wishes will govern - that the research presents no more than minimal risk of harm to subjects and involves no procedures for which written consent is normally required outside of the research context
+- The only record linking the subject and the research would be the consent document and the principal risk would be potential harm resulting from a breach of confidentiality; each subject will be asked whether the subject wants documentation linking the subject with the research, and the subject's wishes will govern. - The research presents no more than minimal risk of harm to subjects and involves no procedures for which written consent is normally required outside of the research context.

 While waiver or alteration of consent or authorization may be allowed, these threshold determinations by and through an IRB must take place.
-For example, even when an investigator wants to use an existing database to create a mailing list to send out letters to recruit participants into a study, IRB review to ensure that the minimal risk determinations are appropriately made will be required.
+For example, even an investigator who wants to use an existing database to create a mailing to recruit participants into a study will require an IRB review to ensure that the minimal risk determinations are appropriately made.
 And in cases in which the written documentation of informed consent or authorization requirement is waived, the IRB may still require the investigator to provide research subjects with a written statement regarding the research.